 Teachers are trying to have nuanced conversations with students about AI — about when to use it, how to disclose it, what “original work” means in a world where AI exists — but those conversations are happening in a vacuum if they’re not happening at home too.

-The teachers who described the best student relationships with AI described students who had clearly talked about this with their parents — who had a sense of the ethical dimensions, who understood what they were trying to learn and why, who could articulate why “I used AI to help outline my ideas and then wrote the essay myself” is different from “I asked AI to write my essay.”
+The students who navigate AI best in classrooms are the ones who have clearly talked about this with their parents — who have a sense of the ethical dimensions, who understand what they’re trying to learn and why, who can articulate why “I used AI to help outline my ideas and then wrote the essay myself” is different from “I asked AI to write my essay.”

 What does this mean for parents?
 You don’t need to know AI policy at your child’s school.
 You need to have a conversation about what it means to actually learn something versus what it means to appear to know something.
 What’s the difference?
 Why does it matter?
 That’s a conversation that transfers to every classroom and every tool.